raphaelouthier/raphaelouthier.github.io/content/projects/bot/bot_1_top.md

 The trading bot manipulates different resources, tracked by a library called the portfolio.

-The first one and most obvious one is money, which comes into different currencies.
+The first one and most obvious one is money, which comes in different currencies.
 The wallet (sub-lib of the portfolio) tracks every money depot available to the trading bot.

 Then, there are instruments, like stocks, options, which can be traded.
 One could argue that currencies can also be traded, a totally acceptable nuance, that I'll happily ignore as my implementation is not targetting currency trading.
 But that would be a valid point and I have not given enough thought on how/if it would change the portfolio design.

-It is likely that the broker offers us ways to query our trading account's resources list.
+In practive, it is likely that the broker offers us ways to query our trading account's resources list.
 Although, I made the choice of not relying on the broker's info, as I wanted to support multiple bots using the same brokerage account.
 In this case, there would be no way for bot A and B to know which resources of the brokerage account are allocated to each other.

 ## Consistency, fault tolerance, and on-disk portfolio storage

-Since the previous section argued in favor of each bot having its own portfolio and resource management,
+Since the previous section argued in favor of each bot having its own portfolio and resource management, <- ??

 I made the choice of relying heavily on file system import and export to save the state of the poftfolio, while also ensuring fault tolerance.